ClementNerma/NightOS/docs/concepts/applications.md

 ### Volatile applications

 Applications can be also be ran as _volatile applications_, which means they are not installed on the disk.
-There are three methods:
+There are four different methods:

-- _Full-volatile_: the app's data are removed when the application closes
+- **Fully volatile**: the app's data are removed when the application closes
-- _Session-scoped_: the app's data are stored on disk until the system shuts down
+- **Session-scoped**: the app's data are stored on disk until the system shuts down
-- _Local-persistent_: the app's data are stored within a data file located in the same folder
+- **Locally persistent**: the app's data are stored within a data file located in the same folder
-- _Persistent_: the app's data are stored in a dedicated folder, also enabling common data between users
+- **Persistent**: the app's data are stored in a dedicated folder, also enabling common data between users

-By default, volatile applications are ran in _local-persistent_ mode.
+By default, volatile applications are ran in **locally persistent** mode.
 In this mode, the system first checks if a file with the same name as the application's package but with the _.vad_ (Volatile Application's Data) exists.
 If so, it opens this file as the application's storage.
 Then, when the application wants to store some data, it is stored inside this data file.

 Note that VAD files are disguised [VSF](../technical/file-formats.md#virtual-storages) files.